sjoseph11236/ponder/README.md

 - Run `npm install`

 ### TO D0:
-- Create thunk to fetch the annotations associated with a comboId..
-- Create Action Creator to Add the annotations.

 - Create a POST Route with comboId, annotationId, and ifo and add to Feed modal and add the annotation to the annotation modal.